07828846963

 Strips of different dichroic glass from Coatings by Sandberg pink, purple

 Zander was able to choose from a selection of Coatings by Sandberg (CBS) Dichroic glass.
-In the UK this glass we buy this from Warm Glass UK.
+In the UK we buy this from Warm Glass UK.

 A video of him choosing his glass, and telling you about it, is on his YouTube playlist - click the photo to watch.